exonum/exonum-doc/src/advanced/services/configuration.md

     GET {base_path}/configs/following

-Looks up already scheduled following configuration which hasn't yet taken effect.
+Looks up the locked-in following configuration which hasn’t taken effect yet.
-Returns `null` if no configuration is scheduled.
+Returns `null` if no configuration is locked in.

 #### Parameters